specify/specify7/specifyweb/frontend/js_src/lib/docs/wbPlanView.md

 #### MappingPaths

-Branches of `MappingsTree` separated into an array of tupples:
+Branches of `MappingsTree` separated into an array of tuples:

 ```json
 [